 - Free Level

-When the members that belong to the Membership Level log’s in, they will be redirected to the URL page you added to the level.
+When the members belonging to the Free Level membership level log in, they will be redirected to the page added to the membership level.
 In this example I added the following URL, http://localhost/wordpress361/free-members-page/.

-Step 5 ) If you want your members to return to the same page they landed on after they click on the login link, then make sure you enable the following Enable Redirect to Last Page.
-This can be located under WP Membership -> Login Redirection -> Enable Redirect to Last Page.
-See image below.
+Step 5 ) If you want your members to return to the same page they landed on after they click on the login link, then make sure you enable the following feature Enable Redirect to Last Page.
+This is located in WP Membership -> Login Redirection -> Enable Redirect to Last Page as illustrated in the image below.